 - Landlord representation for The World Bank's 220,000 square foot full-building lease in DC's CBD.

 - Landlord representation for 250,000 square foot Verizon call center facility in Laurel, Maryland.

 - Landlord representation of Monday Properties with respect to lease to The University of Virginia Darden School of Business of multiple floors for offices, classroom space and event spaces in Rosslyn.
 The transaction involved lease assignment/extension of term/surrender of space/lease of additional spaces in phases with complicated delivery condition and work agreement terms/special use of common area amenity spaces/building and lobby signage rights and multiple options. https://news.darden.virginia.edu/2017/09/29/new-darden-facilities-washington-dc/

-- Landlord representation for JBG to renew and recast the SAIC office lease at Rosslyn Gateway North.
-This deal included new SCIF space/surrender of space/extension of term and expansion of space with complicated work and delivery terms/adding and recasting multiple expansion, extension, parking and building signage rights.
+- Landlord representation for JBG Smith to expand and extend the tenancy of the SAIC office lease in Rosslyn.
+This deal included SCIF space, extension of term and lease of additional space with complicated work and delivery terms, adding and recasting multiple expansion, extension, parking and building signage rights.

-- Property owner representation for multiple digital media, wallscape and exterior LCD advertising leases adjacent to the Nationals Park.
+- Property owner representation for a profit-sharing licensing arrangement for multiple digital media, wall-scape LCD advertising screens at L'Enfant Plaza.